-If you were to say “I received the Holy Ghost” or “I have the Holy Ghost” (God’s Spirit), which is not something normally given man at birth, it means you possess a spirit, it being the Holy Spirit of God (in some manner or portion).
+If you were to say, “I received the Holy Ghost” or “I have the Holy Ghost” (God’s Spirit), which is not something normally given to man at birth, it means you possess a spirit, it being the Holy Spirit of God (in some manner or portion).

 Incarnation Is Not Biblical

 Jesus said All power was given to him, The Son can do nothing of himself and that his Father was greater than he was (Matthew 28:18, John 5:19, 10:29, and 14:28) This cannot be if Jesus is literally the manifest Eternal Spirit of God the Father himself speaking here.
 Either he was telling the truth, or he was lying about his power and its source if they were literally one and the same.